-Cost of Home, launched in 2019, is a five-year advocacy campaign through which local and state Habitat for Humanity organizations, partners, volunteers and community members across the United States are working together so that 10 million people have access to an affordable home.
+Cost of Home, launched in 2019, was a five-year advocacy campaign through which local and state Habitat for Humanity organizations, partners, volunteers and community members across the United States worked together so that millions of people have access to an affordable home.

 The Urban Institute recently examined Cost of Home policy successes and noted the transformation the campaign has led.
 Check out our impact page to read the Urban Institute’s research report, explore a searchable database of all policy changes, use interactive maps to sort policy changes by focus areas and geographies, and read about strategies to support policy change.